domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-innovations.md

 3D printer for smells.
 The printer would have a number of cartridges containing the chemicals of different smells.

 Social Bubble app for managing social connections in the physical world during a global pandemic. --Credit to J.H.F.

+In theory, going from one computer/computing session to another could be as simple as entering one set of credentials and one or more multi-factor authentication password(s)/PIN(s); so seamless that a complete login implies that the difference in the checksum of all your personal (non-application) data (including all metadata about which applications were in use and all their current, comprehensive settings) from the time of logout resulted in zero.